nguy2935/urban-octo-telegram/README.md

-# Code Refactor Starter Code
+# Code Refactor Code for Horiseon
 added semantic elements to keep code more readable and accessible combined styles into a class